 A Brief History of Foraging & Trespass

 I originally encountered the history of racist anti-trespass laws through a post by Wretched Flowers, a collaborative floristy, ceramics and textile practice that focuses on locally foraging and harvesting dead flowers for boquets.
-Last year I encountered this video by Alexis Nikole (@BlackForager), a wild food educator that’s very popular on TikTok.
+Last year I encountered this video by Alexis Nikole Nelson (@BlackForager), a wild food educator that’s very popular on TikTok.
 She does a great job of explaining these postbellum anti-trespass laws, how a law can be racially targeting without explicitly having to say so.

 Notes on Food Law Gone Wild: The Law of Foraging by Baylen J. Linnekin

 - Modern foraging laws were created to infringe upon the rights of Indigenous folks, Black folks, and rural white farmers

 - Foraging has an aesthetic value; foraged goods are found marked up in high-end restaurants even though wild foods are a free resource

 - Using the flawed notion that agricultural societies are more advanced than hunter-gatherer societies, foraging laws have been used to further displace Indigenous peoples and practices which are vital for preserving cultural and spiritual traditions and for providing sustenance